Nuvalence/dialogflow-cx-tools/README.md

 # Documentation

-You can find it [here.](https://docs.google.com/document/d/1nCaHwozTwkgax9N5siI7DvcW7FRELL-InAxOYApc4Dw/edit#heading=h.cf31udh89iqe)
+You can find it under the `documentation` folder.

 # Building
 Please run the build command without executing tests, as cx-tests will try to run a test suite.